versioneye/versioneye_maven_plugin/README.md

 The versioneye-maven-plugin will read from there the API KEY for create and update operations on the project API resource.

-Now you can create a VersionEye project based on the dependencies in your pom.xml.
+Now you can create a project at VersionEye based on the dependencies in your pom.xml.
 Just execute this:

 ```
 mvn versioneye:create
 ```

+This command will NOT change your local project.
+This command just sends your dependencies to the VersionEye server and creates, based on that, a projct at [www.VersionEye.com](http://www.versioneye.com).
 If that was successfull you will see in the output the URL to your new created VersionEye project.
 Just copy and paste it into you browser to check it out: Here is an example how it could look like:

 ![VersionEye Dependencies](src/site/images/VersionEyeDependencies.png)